How to Play Pyramid Solitaire

 - Always scan the entire pyramid before making a move — removing cards near the top first can uncover more options below.

-- Prioritize removing cards from the rows closest to the base, as these block the most other cards.
+- Prioritize removing cards from the bottom rows, as these block the most other cards.

 - Keep track of which cards have already been removed so you know which pairings are still possible.